peteroupc/encoding/docs/PeterO.Text.CharacterReader.md

     public CharacterReader(
         System.IO.Stream stream);

-Initializes a new instance of the[PeterO.Text.CharacterReader](PeterO.Text.CharacterReader.md)class; will read the stream as UTF-8, skip the byte-order mark (U+FEFF) f it appears first in the stream, and replace invalid byte sequences with eplacement characters (U+FFFD).
+Initializes a new instance of the [PeterO.Text.CharacterReader](PeterO.Text.CharacterReader.md) class; will read the stream as UTF-8, skip the byte-order mark (U+FEFF) if it appears first in the stream, and replace invalid byte sequences with replacement characters (U+FFFD).

 <b>Parameters:</b>